-- Age 62 with the maximum amount of service credit (e.g., approximately 34 years for TRS)
+- Age 62 with the maximum pension benefit (e.g., to be maxed out, approximately 34 years of service is required for TRS.)

 - Age 65 with 20 years of service credit; or

 - Age 67 with 10 years of service

-For public safety Tier 2 members (Downstate Police/Fire, Chicago Police/Fire, public safety members in other funds such as SURS), the normal retirement eligibility would be lowered to age 52 with 20 years of service, beginning on or after January 1, 2027.
+For public safety Tier 2 members, including Downstate Police/Fire, Chicago Police/Fire, and public safety members in other funds such as IMRF Sheriffs, deputy sheriffs or correctional officers under the Cook County Pension Fund, members of Cook County Police Department, or SURS police, a new normal retirement eligibility criterion is Age 52 with 20 years of service, (10 years for IMRF Sheriffs), beginning on or after January 1, 2027.